bamy1932/Personal_Site_Two/README.md

 Alert message per assignment was added to gitHub repository using the "java" branch.
 Part Two of this project was started on 08OCT24, working during class with Daniel, Saif and Larry.
 Page success.js was added through the javatwo branch.
 Added new contact page and associacted CSS and links through branch contactpage on 31OCT24.
+Updated styling and added photos on the about page through the about branch on 05NOV24.